Chemin de fer de Petite Ceinture: Paris before the Petite Ceinture

-Paris was only half its present size in the years of the Ceinture's creation: its limits then were the city's 1784 Fermiers-Généraux tax wall that followed almost exactly today's Métro lines 6 and 2).
-From 1841, Paris dotted itself with a ring of defences a few kilometres outside these: completed in 1845, the Thiers wall fortifications enclosed land that was mostly countryside, save for a few 'faubourgs' extending for a distance along the roadways from its city gates.
+Paris was only half its present size in the years of the Ceinture's creation, its limits being the city's 1784 Fermiers-Généraux tax wall (General Farmers tax wall) that followed today's Métro lines 6 and 2 almost exactly.
+From 1841, Paris dotted itself with a ring of defences a few kilometres outside these.
+Completed in 1845, the Thiers wall fortifications enclosed land that was mostly countryside, save for a few faubourgs (city quarters) extending for a distance along the roadways from the city gates.

-In that year, Paris had five major rail stations, all located just inside the city tax walls, each run by separate companies: Paris-Rouen (later Ouest, near today's gare Saint-Lazare, Nord (at today's gare du Nord), Paris-Strasbourg (later Est, at today's gare de l'Est), Paris-Lyon (at today's gare de Lyon) and Paris-Orléans (at today's gare d'Austerlitz).
-Since the rail barons of the time were persuaded that direct connection to a competing line would endanger their control over their respective region monopolies, there was no company inter-station service of any kind: freight and passengers travelling between regions of France had no choice but to commute from station to station by road through the congested capital.
+In that year, Paris had five major rail stations (gares), all located just inside the city tax walls, each run by separate companies: Paris-Rouen (later Ouest, near today's Gare Saint-Lazare; Nord (at today's Gare du Nord); Paris-Strasbourg (later Est, at today's Gare de l'Est); Paris-Lyon (at today's Gare de Lyon); and Paris-Orléans (at today's Gare d'Austerlitz).
+Because the rail barons of the time were persuaded that direct connection to a competing line would endanger control over their respective regional monopolies, there was no company inter-station service of any kind.
+Freight and passengers travelling between regions of France had no choice but to commute from station to station by road through the congested capital.

 A military idea

-The idea for Paris's Chemin de Fer de Petite Ceinture originated with its fortifications: rail transport was still relatively new when Paris's city fortifications were completed in 1845, and France's Generals saw the new technology as a means to quickly move troops, machinery, ammunition and provisions between points along the circular wall.
-An initial 1842 study resulted in three projects for railways to the inside of the fortifications, another between the forts outside them, and another ring in a still larger diameter outside the city, but by 1845 the government's increasingly urgent priority was joining the nation's railways through a Right Bank portion of the inner-fortification rails.
+The idea for Paris's Chemin de Fer de Petite Ceinture originated with its fortifications.
+Rail transport was still relatively new when Paris's city fortifications were completed in 1845; and France's generals viewed the new technology as a means to quickly move troops, machinery, ammunition, and provisions between points along the circular wall.
+An initial 1842 study resulted in three projects for railways to the inside the fortifications, another between the forts outside, and another ring in a still larger diameter outside the city.
+By 1845, however, the government's increasingly urgent priority was to join the nation's railways through a Rive Droite (Right Bank) portion of the inner-fortification rails.

-The government of the time was too financially burdened to undertake building and managing a railway on its own, so it depended upon France's major rail companies for financial support and management.
-The post-1848-revolution government was not in an any better position to negotiate and all the Second Republic government's coercive manoeuvring managed to achieve was the rail companies making freight-exchange deals and mergers amongst themselves.
+Because the government of the time was too financially burdened to undertake building and managing a railway on its own, it depended on France's major rail companies for financial support and management.
+The post-1848-revolution government was in no better position to negotiate, and all that the Second Republic government's coercive manoeuvring managed to achieve was that the rail companies made freight-exchange deals and mergers amongst themselves.